 On Wednesday, Afghan politicians and peace negotiators gave mixed reactions to parts of U.S. President Barack Obama's State of the Union address, which addressed the dispute over the future of U.S. troops in the country.

-In a statement, President Karzai said he considered Obama’s speech to be positive.
-He said there is no deadline for signing the bilateral security agreement and with patience and hard work both countries can contribute to the start of peace efforts.
+In a statement, Afghan President Hamid Karzai said he considered Mr. Obama's speech to be positive.
+Mr. Karzai said there is no deadline for signing the bilateral security agreement and with patience and hard work both countries can contribute to the start of peace efforts.